BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 \* I was thinking to add this requirement for V2 or V3 to change the jsonreader or random generator, but the rules were that i shouldnt know about future change requests...
 And i did not think about these requests because they make no sense...

+### TDDBetter (write tests for modules, not for classes!)

+\- Tests are still booring

+\+ There is a hope that maybe, I'm thinking I could reuse the tests I write here, for my other Variations?
+If the tests are not depending on internal implementation, this could be done, right?
+It would actually be impressive.
+(Idea: Test the Variation interface itself, and inject the concrete implementations into the test!)

+\- Still annoying to rewrite tests as I change requirements.

+\+ Honestly in the end things got a bit complicated and confusing, but when my tests were finally green, I tested manually, and it was perfect.

 ## Order of implementation:
 Unfortunately i cannot start a new variation with a fully clean brain, also since i choose to do this in one project i can reuse code from time to time.
 But it is actually interesting to see how easy it is to reuse code from one solution to the other.